Mehdi Hasan: India

-Hasan has repeatedly criticised rising religious nationalism, democratic backsliding, and suppression of dissent in India.
-During a February 2021 segment on The Mehdi Hasan Show, he described the Indian government's response to the farmer protests as indicative of “accelerated” authoritarianism, drawing explicit comparisons between Indian rulers and former U.S. President Donald Trump.
+Hasan has repeatedly criticized rising religious nationalism, democratic backsliding, and suppression of dissent in India.
+During a February 2021 segment on The Mehdi Hasan Show, he described the Indian government's response to the farmer protests as indicative of “accelerated” authoritarianism, drawing explicit comparisons between the Indian government and former U.S. President Donald Trump.

-In an interview in March 2023, he characterised the political climate under Prime Minister Narendra Modi as "increasingly authoritarian".
+In an interview in March 2023, he characterized the political climate under Prime Minister Narendra Modi as "increasingly authoritarian".
 He highlighted threats to minority communities, including Muslims, and cited India's plunge in the Reporters Without Borders press freedom index—from around 80th place two decades ago to near 180th—as a "depressing signal" for democracy.
 In 2015, following his interview with BJP leader Ram Madhav, Hasan described the backlash he received from Hindutva supporters, which he argued exemplified a growing intolerance toward critical journalism and dissenting voices in India.

-He has also addressed the Kashmir conflict and the erosion of rights in the region.
-In a 2015 episode of Head to Head, he pressed Indian politician Shashi Tharoor on human rights violations in Jammu & Kashmir, citing an Amnesty International report that "not a single member of the security forces deployed in Jammu and Kashmir over the past 25 years has been tried for alleged human rights violations in a civilian court."
-In the exchange, Tharoor claimed the fundamental issue in India–Pakistan relations was the nature of the Pakistani state, a position Hasan challenged by referencing systemic abuses in Kashmir under Indian administration.
+In a 2015 AlJazeera's UpFront interview, he pressed Indian politician Shashi Tharoor on human rights violations in Jammu and Kashmir.
+Tharoor argues that the core issue in India-Pakistan relations "the nature of Pakistani state" rather than Kashmir itself, and said Indians had "been the first to acknowledge" the wrongs committed in the region and take action as a democracy.
+Hasan challenged that claim of accountability by citing an Amnesty International report that "not a single member of the security forces deployed in Jammu and Kashmir over the past 25 years has been tried for alleged human rights violations in a civilian court."
+Tharoor informed Hasan that there has been action including court martials, jailings, including civilian trials of police officers.

 Personal life

 Hasan is married.
 He and his wife have two daughters.
 He became a naturalized citizen of the United States on October 9, 2020.

+Hasan's father died in November 2025.
+In a tribute, Hasan said as well as giving him a "great education, upbringing and start in life", he gave him "a vision of what a just, free, and inclusive society should look like", and "instilled the values" that Hasan "fights for today, especially at Zeteo".

 Awards and recognition

 In January 2014, Hasan was awarded the Services to Media award at the British Muslim Awards.
 In 2017, he was named European Young Leader by the Brussels-based think tank Friends of Europe.
 In 2019, Hasan won the Society of Professional Journalists' Sigma Delta Chi Award for Online Column Writing.
+Starting in spring of 2026, Hasan will be a visiting fellow at Georgetown University.